Bhaiyahns45/git/README.md

     git commit -m “commit message”

     git commit -a -m "message" -> skip staging area and commit all file

+    Steps to change the last commit message:

+    git commit --amend -m "New commit message"

+    git push --force

+    Only use git push --force if you're sure no one else has pulled your changes.

  ## pull
     git pull 'remote_name' 'branch_name'